barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 7. <a name="footnote_7"></a>Just as "Ripple EUR" was issued by the left-hand gateway, "Ripple GBP" has been issued by another gateway.
 This is what is converted in the Ripple exchange: one type of IOU for another.
 It is not "magic'ed up".
 8. <a name="footnote_8"></a>Same way you rip a debt certificate once the debt has been paid off.
+9. <a name="footnote_9"></a>Here I am over-simplifying as in real-life the payment would be facilitated via card, OpenBanking or some other mobile-friendly way.
+10. <a name="footnote_10"></a>Yes, illegal activity is also a concern, but it is the central bank's balance sheet that counts.
+Imagine the Argentinas and Greeces of the world if their citizens could take their assets' worth into gold to a more stable place.
+11. <a name="footnote_11"></a>Say your unit of labour gives you £10.
+You are taxed at source with £3.
+Then you buy a T-shirt and pay VAT.
+Then you put the remainder towards a house and pay stamp duty, etc. Even though you worked once, your work's result (i.e. your salary) will be taxed multiple times, every time that a fraction of it changes hands.
+12. <a name="footnote_12"></a>The only inflation QE and negative yields have caused are in asset prices.
+In simple words: you have not taken a noticeable pay rise in forever, TVs and blenders are becoming better and cheaper and, yet, houses, gold coins and Netflix shares become ridiculously unaffordable.
+13. <a name="footnote_13"></a>I.e. use it or lose it.
+It may sound impossible to create in the current regime, but in the world of smart contracts it is almost trivial to implement.

   [1]: https://sgerogia.github.io/Payments-Intro-Part1/